 Just type the website address in the field, click the button and your web page will display in the browser with icons and tags and a summary report section …

 alt tag is detected, a green icon will display for that image.
 Click on icons to view more information…

 alt tag is missing for an image on your page (not null or empty … missing!), you will see a red icon…

 Go through the report section and click on icons on the page to view the alt attribute information…

 Keep going until you’ve cleaned all the mess up!

 Fix any issues on your page, then republish and refresh the tool to make sure everything is ok.
 Rinse and repeat until every issue on the page has been fixed.

 Optimizing your images for SEO and web accessibility takes dogged determination.
 Take the time to craft a proper alt text for every image you add to a post or a page on your site.
 Site users, sight-challenged users, and search engines will thank you for it!

 If you’re wondering what the best WordPress image optimizer is, look no further than our very own Smush Pro.
 Combine it with Hummingbird and SmartCrawl SEO, all three can dramatically improve the performance of your images.
-You can try all three on your site with a free 7-day trial.
+You can try all three on your site with a no-risk free trial.